memo33/sc4pac-tools/api.md

   The response contains
   `platformDefaults: {plugins: ["<path>", …], cache: ["<path>", …], temp: ["<path>", …]}` for recommended platform-specific locations to use for initialization.
+- 500 `/error/profile-read-error` when the profile JSON file exists, but does not have the expected format.

 ## profile.init